EventStore/EventStore/docs/server/configuration/security.md

 When using the `File` master key source, a master key must be generated using the es-genkey-cli tool and placed in the configured `KeyPath` directory.
 The master key having the highest ID will be chosen as the active one.

-Once the plugin is installed and enabled the server should log messages similar to the following:
+Once the feature is enabled, the server should log messages similar to the following:

 ```
 ...